cscart/docs/en/user_guide/payment_methods/paypal_checkout.rst

 ******************************
-How To: Set Up PayPal Checkout
+How To: Set up PayPal Checkout
 ******************************